Lesson 2: Specifying Connection Information (Reporting Services)

 Data source=localhost\SQLEXPRESS; initial catalog=AdventureWorks2012

-For more information about connection strings, see Data Connections, Data Sources, and Connection Strings (SSRS) and Data Source Properties Dialog Box, General.
+For more information about connection strings, see Data Connections, Data Sources, and Connection Strings in Reporting Services and Data Source Properties Dialog Box, General.

 Click Credentials in the left pane and click Use Windows Authentication (integrated security).